MMaffi/choco-install-development-script/README.md

 1. Download or clone this repository.
 2. Run the file `install-chocolatey.bat` as Administrator to install Chocolatey.
-3. Run the `install-dev-tools.bat` script as Administrator.
+3. Run the `install-dev-tools.bat` script as Administrator to install tools.

 ### Prerequisites